jessemchung/jessemchung/README.md

 I create tech content, mostly about Web Development and JavaScript, **but** I also talk about other topics than coding.
 I'd advise you to subscribe to stay up-to-date!

-I managed to create an online presence with my [Blog](https://catalins.tech) and [YouTube](https://catalins.tech/youtube) channel, which are accessed by more than 3500 people monthly.
-Looking forward to reaching and helping more people by sharing my knowledge.

 ---